-'Oh, you've to be a morning person if you want to do yoga' or 'are all the yogi's vegetarian?'
-I'm sure you heard some of these lines when you started doing yoga or even thought about it.
+‘Oh, you’ve to be a morning person if you want to do yoga’ or ‘are all the yogi’s vegetarian?’
+I’m sure you heard some of these lines when you started doing yoga or even thought about it.
 Everyone talks and believe in these myths way more than they should.
-Yoga is a way of life, not just a form of fitness.
+While we know the health benefits of yoga are many, but yoga is a way of life, not just a form of fitness.

 This International Yoga Day, we would love to bust some of these myths for you and give yoga a reality check.
 So buckle up!